ARTIST Group

 AI-aided modelling

 We unveil the environmental impacts and energy use of the infrastructure materials and built environment as well as the economic feasibility and scalability of next-generation manufacturing technologies.
-AI empowers our data collection, cleaning, and analysis of materials design and characterization as well as environmental impacts.
+Artificial intelligence empowers our data collection, cleaning, and analysis of materials design and characterization, as well as the assessment of environmental impacts.

 Environmental impact and economic benefits of various manufacturing scenarios